 BestBuy.com is a great place to read user reviews of refrigerators.
 Many models are listed, and some have dozens and even hundreds of reviews.
 The rating and number of reviews each refrigerator gets are listed right on the main navigation page, and a handy sort feature allows you to view all the best-rated models on a single page.
 You can also sort listings by type, brand, price, size and color.
-While links are provided to also read reviews at manufacturer sites, most ratings here are drawn strictly from BestBuy.com users; however, in a few cases, reviews have been imported from the manufacturer's website.
+While links are provided to also read reviews at manufacturer sites, most ratings here are drawn strictly from BestBuy.com users.

 HomeDepot.com has listings for more hundreds of refrigerators, split up into separate pages by type (top-freezer, bottom-freezer, and so on).
 User reviews are plentiful; we found many fridges here with hundreds or even thousands of comments.
 Refrigerators of different colors usually have links to each other on each color's page, which makes it convenient to find the various finishes.
 Some reviews are unique to HomeDepot.com's site, while others can be found at a variety of other retailer sites on the Internet as they originate from the manufacturer's website.